First Mandarin Sounds an awesome Chinese word book

 Diwali in Chinese The Festival of Lights in India Diwali is also known as Dipawali.
 It is the most important and biggest cultural festival of the year to Hindus.
 This cultural event also extends to the non-Hindu communities, such as Buddhists in India.
 Diwali is like the Mid Autumn Festival and the Lunar New Year for Chinese.
 It is also like Thanksgiving and Christmas in the States.
 What is Diwali in Chinese?
 Diwali is pái dēng

 The Mid Autumn Festival The Mid Autumn Festival is always a day with a big full moon in the sky.
 In Western culture, some call this day the Moon Festival.
 For the Chinese, it is the Mid Autumn Festival, Zhōng Qiū Jié 中秋節(节).
 It always falls on the fifteenth day of the eighth month on the lunar calendar.
-In 2023, it falls on September 29.
-It will be on September 17 in 2024 and on October 6
+In 2024, the Mid-Autumn Festival lands on September 17 and it will be on October 6 in 2025.
+This